bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

 ``Slideshow Request``
 `````````````````````
-    Ticking this will notify the super admin to approve the content and get displayed on the homepage slideshow.
+    Ticking this notifies the super admin to approve the content and get displayed on the homepage slideshow.

     .. image:: static/page_promote_homepage_slideshow.jpg
         :target: _images/page_promote_homepage_slideshow.jpg